robbiedhickey/myangular/README.md

 ## Chapter 4 - Watch Collections

 * Provide an efficent way to watch for groups of changes in objects and arrays.
 Has the array changed?
 Have items been added/removed/reordered.
 We are doing this with value based equality checking but it has to deep watch the entire graph. $watchCollection will be an optimized version of the value-based $watch we already have.
 We will now effectively have watches that specialize in certain types of data structures.
+* Think of the watchCollection as having two top level conditional branches, for objects and arrays.
+Non-collection watches should just defer to $watch implementation.